 Over time, this country gospel song has been a go-to.
 For example, Hank Williams sang it back in the day, Kitty Wells made it the title track of one of her great albums and Wanda Jackson revisited it this century while collaborating with Jack White.
 It's a Bailes Brothers original, recorded by the West Virginia-based family band in the 1940s.

-2. Alfred E. Brumley - "Turn Your Radio On" and "Victory in Jesus"
+2. Albert E. Brumley - "Turn Your Radio On" and "Victory in Jesus"